-Accommodation: Hotel Umbra Bagan (or similar)
+ACCOMMODATION: Hotel Umbra Bagan (or similar)

-DAY 9 - Irrawaddy Cruise to Pakkou; Afternoon drive to Monywa
+DAY 9 - Irrawaddy Cruise to Pakkou; Afternoon drive to Monywa tobacco trading centre.

-This morning we enjoy a two to three hour boat ride along the Irrawaddy River to Pakkou, a bustling tobacco trading centre.
 From here we continue by road for about 3 hours to Monywa in the Chindwin Valley.
 This afternoon offers us the chance to visit the colourful Thanbuddhay Pagoda (home to more than 500,000 images of Buddha) and the Hiaungdawmu Buddha, the second largest reclining Buddha in Burma.